waimea-hwstringer/200assessment/Development.md

 She didn't like the idea of having any pictures of herself in the about page.
 > - "[The picture of her] It's shit!"
-> - "If someone requests something to extravagant and I don't have the skillset or the timeframe then there must be a way to reject it."
+> - "If someone requests something too extravagant and I don't have the skillset or the timeframe then there must be a way to reject it."
 > - "I need to see if there is a time limit."
 > - "Needs to specify their address or would need to pay for delivery or come pick it up."
 > - "It needs to specify that it's in the Nelson area."